ietf-wg-alto/draft-ietf-alto-unified-props-new/introduction.md

   filtered network map or a filtered cost map.

-This approach is extensible, because new entity domain types can be defined without revising the protocol specification defined in this document, in the same way that new cost metrics and new endpoint properties can be defined without revising the protocol specification defined in [](#RFC7285).
+This approach is extensible, because new entity domain types can be defined without revising the protocol specification defined in this document.
+In the same way, new cost metrics and new endpoint properties can be defined without revising the protocol specification defined in [](#RFC7285).

 This document subsumes the Endpoint Property Service defined in [](#RFC7285),